 Fall is here and the weather is changing.
-In the Northern half of the United States like Minnesota, that means colder weather with rain, sleet and snow.
-Driving in these conditions can be overwhelming and sometimes dangerous, unless you take some simple steps to keep you and your family safe during travel.
+Unfortunately in Minnesota, that means colder weather with rain, sleet, and snow.
+Driving in these conditions can be overwhelming and sometimes dangerous unless you take some simple steps to keep yourself and your family safe during travel.
 Here are 5 tips to help you drive safer during the Fall season.

 A cracked or chipped windshield can leave a driver with an obstructed view, making it difficult to see.
 Combine this with sleet or snowy conditions, and it is an accident waiting to happen.
 Vehicle windows that have cracks or chips are a potential heat loss and can also obstruct a driver’s view.
 Click to learn more about how Apollo Glass can replace your windshield on-the-spot or at our service garage.

 With Fall precipitation being unpredictable, having reliable wiper blades on a vehicle is a must.
 Most people use their wipers often during the Spring and Summer months, and they tend to become worn by the time Fall arrives.
 Placing new wiper blades on your vehicle in the Fall will give you a clear view all winter and you won’t have to worry about replacing them when it’s 20 below outside.
 Allstate Insurance has a simple “how to” on replacing wiper blades here.

 Check your windshield wiper fluid level often and keep extra on-hand